blackflux/smart-fs/README.md

 Get the file extension without the dot.

+### ensureDir(dirname, options = {})

+Create directory if it does not exist.
+No error is throw if the directory already exist.

+Returns true if the directory was successfully created, false otherwise.
+Options get passed into [fs.mkdirSync](https://nodejs.org/api/fs.html#fs_fs_mkdirsync_path_options) internally.

 ## Important

 Do not use this library for loading if you don't trust the source of the files you are loading!